 Since 2017 she is a guest teacher of traverso for the Fontys University in Tilburg, for their Masters in Music program.

-Since 2017 she is as well teacher of baroque flute of the Young Talent Department in the Royal Conservatoire The Hague.
+Since 2017 she is has been teaching baroque flute for the Young Talent Department in the Royal Conservatoire The Hague.

-Starting on 2019 Florencia will collaborate as teacher of traverso methodology in education for the Early Music Department of The Royal Conservatoire The Hague.
+Starting on 2019 Florencia collaborates as teacher of traverso methodology in education for the Early Music Department of The Royal Conservatoire The Hague.

 An avid learner, she is constantly broadening her artistic experiences.
 She has collaborated, among others, with the composer Ezequiel Menalled for the Sounds of Silence Festival (2016) in The Hague.
 She also participated in the making of the film Barroco (Estanislao Buisel, 2013)